crcdng/hen-metaverse-tutorial-1/Tutorial.md

 });
 ```

+If you want to go further, you could make the mouse-triggered interaction also work in VR.
+This can be done in two ways, either with a controller or with gaze-based interaction, for example if you use a smartphoe with a cardboard VR viewer.
+The A-Frame documentation has [details](https://aframe.io/docs/1.2.0/introduction/interactions-and-controllers.html).

 Congratulations!
-We reached an important milestone: a VR scene that reacts to iteraction.
+We reached an important milestone: a VR scene that reacts to interaction.
 For example, you could now go on and make a gallery with your favourite NFTs.

 ## 4. Enter a Tezos address

+Maybe the visitor want to know if you have enoght Tez in your wallet to buy the NFT.
+Now it is time for a first look at the Tezos blockchain.
+NOur nextv step is to add the option to look up a current balance.

 A Tezos public wallet address looks like this: "tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9".
 You can view the artist page for this address on [Hic et Nunc](https://www.hicetnunc.xyz/tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9/creations) to see that it is mikrosil, an illustrator who uses strong colours to produce cheerful images and animations.
 Note that all transactions and balances for all addresses on the blockchain are public so we can look at the current balance with a blockchain explorer like [tzkt.io](https://tzkt.io/tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9/operations/).